 2. Retention emails

 Most of your online customers are in the process of filling a need, and may not be interested in a long-term, engaging relationship with your business.
-That means you need to figure out a way to re-engage those first time customers, so they return often to your website.
+That means you need to figure out a way to re-engage those first-time customers, so they often return to your website.

 Flippa is the largest website and domain name buying and selling marketplace.
 Their email retention strategy is one of the best examples of retaining their existing customers.
 If a site has not been successfully sold out when it was first placed on listings, after a certain period they offer a free listing of that site on their marketplace.

 3. Create a scarcity effect